shipgirlproject/Shoukaku/README.md

 const shoukaku = new Shoukaku(new Connectors.DiscordJS(client), Nodes, ShoukakuOptions);
 ```
 ### Plugins
-* stone-deezer (A plugin to stream audio from deezer)
+* stone-deezer
+> A plugin to simplify deezer links and then play it from available sources **requires kazagumo**

 > [documentation](https://www.npmjs.com/package/stone-deezer) | [Discord support](https://stonemusic.in/support)

 > Install it with `npm install stone-deezer`